dpa99c/react-native-launch-navigator/README.md

 #### Parameters
 - {boolean} enabled - Whether to enable debug.

+### setGoogleApiKey()
+Enables specification of the Google API key to use for accessing Google's Geocoding API.
+If you fail to set this on Android before attempting to use this module to launch a navigation app which requires a lat/lon coordinates as input, the module will raise an error if the input location is an address because it requires geocoding to a lat/lon coordinate.
+See [Google API key for Android](#google-api-key-for-android) for more information.

+Android only.
+Calling on iOS will have no effect.

+    LaunchNavigator.setGoogleApiKey("your_api_key");

+#### Parameters
+- {boolean} enabled - Whether to enable debug.

 # Example project

 The example project can be used to build and run a React Native app for Android & iOS: